Struggling when your newborn fights sleep for hours? Learn 12 tricks that actually work so you can get the rest you and your baby need!

 If you’re here, perhaps you can relate.
 You wonder whether your newborn’s sleep patterns are normal, maybe even worrying if something is wrong with him.

-The newborn stage is all about trial and error.
+Keep in mind too that the newborn stage is all about trial and error.
 What one mom swears by can flop in your case, and vice versa.
 And what worked one day for your newborn might be useless the next.
 It really can be that fickle.

 Still, we remain resourceful, cycling through our list of go-to strategies to find one that works for that moment.
 I even suggest combining several of these strategies for the ultimate sleep solution.